Education Research Training Grant

 Purpose of the Award

-The SAEMF Education Research Training Grant awards $100,000 over a two-year period ($50,000 per year) starting July 1 to support a fellow or junior faculty member in education research training, including pursuit and preferably completion of an advanced degree in education.
-This award strives to foster innovation in teaching, education, and educational research in emergency medicine for faculty-, fellow-, resident- and medical student-level learners.
+The SAEMF Education Research Training Grant awards $100,000 over a two-year period for projects starting July 1 that support a trainee or faculty engaging in mentored education research and may include pursuit, and preferably completion, of an advanced degree in education.
+This award may also be used to mentor education faculty conducting multi-site educational research.
+Scoring advantages are provided for early stage investigators.
+This award strives to foster rigorous educational research or innovations in education that benefits emergency medicine (EM) learners across the continuum: faculty, fellows, residents and medical students, and undergraduate learners interested in EM.

 Expectations of the Award